Base64 Encoder/Decoder

 Yes.
 Encoding and decoding run locally in your browser.
 No inputs are uploaded or stored by this tool.

-Base64 converts binary data into text so it can be safely included in places that expect plain text (e.g., JSON, URLs, HTML).
+Base64 converts binary data into text so it can be safely included in places that expect plain text, such as JSON, HTML, URLs, or API payloads.

 No. Base64 is not encryption.
-It is an encoding and can be reversed.
+It is only an encoding method and can be reversed easily.

 Yes.
-You can encode a file to Base64 and decode Base64 back to a file for download (as long as the browser can handle the size).
+You can encode a file to Base64 and decode Base64 back to a file for download, as long as the browser can handle the file size.